PhamDuong1311/Viettel_report/Process_Thread_2.md

 => Threads help with both problems.
 Threads are sometimes called lightweight processes since a thread is "lighter weight" than a process.

-## 2. Basic Thread functions: Creation and Termination
+## 2. Basic Thread functions: Creation, Termination, IDs, Joining, Deatching...
 ### 2.1 `pthread_create()` Function
 When a program is started by `exec`, a single thread is created, called the initial thread or main thread.
 Additional threads are created by `pthread_create`.